kokkos/kokkos-core-wiki/Testing-Workflow-Components.md

 `shepard_jenkins_run_script_serial_intel` | kokkos/scripts/trilinos-integration | same as for script _shepard_jenkins_run_script_pthread_intel_ except it runs the _serial_ workspace in place of the _pthread_ workspace.
 `white_run_jenkins_script_cuda` | kokkos/scripts/trilinos-integration | as for the trilinos tests on Shepard, these are on platform White to test different compilers and architecture.
 Similar setup of flags, backends and libraries precede submission of batch jobs to run using the SEMS-developed scripts. test results are reported as for the tests on Shepard.
 `white_run_jenkins_script_omp` | kokkos/scripts/trilinos-integration | same as for script _white_run_jenkins_script_cuda_ except it runs the _cuda_ workspace in place of the _omp_ workspace.

-## Test Descriptions
+`test_kokkos_master_develop_promotion.sh` | kokkos/scripts/testing_scripts | [not used ??]
+For a specific set of parameters – backend, module, compiler, CxxFlags, architecture, kokkos options, cudea options, and HWLOC – a makefile is crated using generate_makefile.sh. [this makefile script is not the same as mentioned above with a .bash extension]
+`checkin-test` | kokkos/scripts/trilinos-integration | this script loads a set of SEMS modules for a trilinos checkinTest.
+This latter test (script) does not exist in the Kokkos repository at this time.

+## Kokkos Tests: Unit and Performance

+As described in the Introduction, Kokkos is a library of macros designed to enable applications of all flavors to experience the power and speed of evolving computer processors in the solution of their central equations.
+Kokkos’ role is as an enabler in these applications when it’s macros are properly integrated into the central algorithms (viz, kernels) of these applications.
+Testing of Kokkos’ macros is accomplished by replicating the mathematical implementations of typical kernels at a smaller scale and verifying the accuracy and performance characteristics of these replicas in a series of unit and performance tests.

-The Kokkos source directories contain the test problems that are exercised in nightly, release and promotion testing.
-The following kokkos source directories contain nearly a hundred tests.
-Please consult individual directories and test problems for necessary details.
+The Kokkos source directories identified below contain nearly a hundred tests problems that are exercised in nightly, release and promotion testing.
+Individual directories and test problems should be examined for necessary details of each test.

 ```c++
 kokkos/algorithms/{unit_tests   - 8; performance_tests  - ? }